 First steps - where do I start, where do I begin?
 (Setup GPGTools, Create a new key, Your first encrypted Mail)

-In this article you'll learn how to setup your own GPG key and send
+this article you'll learn how to setup your own GPG key and send

+GPG Keychain is the application you will use to manage your keys.
+It will let you create new keys, edit existing ones and search for your friends keys.
 The first thing you'll see in GPG Keychain is a wizard which will guide you through creating your first key.

 Upload key after generation

 Enter your passphrase, which is a fancy name for password.
 As every other password you use, it should be pretty long and it's better to use a very long password (a sentence you can remember) than a very short one with symbols and numbers.
-Got a passphrase and ready to rumble?

 Hit "Generate key"!

-Woohoo, that's it!
-You'll see a new entry in GPG Keychain with your email address showing sec/pub in the type column.
+After a short while, you'll see a new entry in GPG Keychain with your email address showing sec/pub in the type column.

 A lock icon (encrypt) and a star icon (sign).
 Your star icon should be shown with a dark grey color, which means, that you are ready to sign messages with your key.
 When you click that icon, it will show a check mark in the star icon, which means that your message will be signed.